Chart Color Schemes

 Age

-The median age in Malabar - La Perouse is 44, which exceeds Greater Sydney's figure of 37 and the national norm of 38.
-The 65-74 age group constitutes 11.2%, compared to Greater Sydney, while the 25-34 cohort is less prevalent at 10.8%.
-According to the 2021 Census, the 15 to 24 age group has grown from 9.5% to 11.8%, and the 25 to 34 cohort has declined from 11.6% to 10.8%.
-By 2041, demographic modeling suggests significant changes in Malabar - La Perouse's age profile.
-The 65-74 group is projected to grow by 33%, reaching 1,644 from 1,231.
-Those aged 65 and above will comprise 72% of the projected population growth.
-Meanwhile, the 0 to 4 and 5 to 14 age groups are expected to experience population declines.
+Malabar - La Perouse has a median age of 44, which exceeds Greater Sydney's figure of 37 and is substantially higher than the national norm of 38.
+The 65-74 age group makes up 11.2% of the population, compared to Greater Sydney's percentage.
+Conversely, the 25-34 cohort is less prevalent at 10.8%.
+According to the 2021 Census, the 15 to 24 age group has grown from 9.5% to 11.8%, while the 25 to 34 cohort has declined from 11.6% to 10.8%.
+By 2041, demographic modeling suggests Malabar - La Perouse's age profile will change significantly.
+The 65 to 74 group is projected to grow by 33%, reaching 1,644 people from the current 1,231.
+This growth will be led by those aged 65 and above, who are expected to comprise 72% of the population increase.
+Meanwhile, the 0 to 4 and 5 to 14 age groups are anticipated to experience population declines.